WELCOME

 to the (mostly) professional website of Jonathan Ezra Goldman, literature/cultural history professor by day, sometime musician by night.
 I created this site as a one-stop portal for the various projects I've had going on over the past few years, some completed, some in progress.

-New book coming in 2026: Hidden Histories of Jazz Age New York from the Suppressed to the Strange.
+My new book, Hidden Histories of Jazz Age New York from the Suppressed to the Strange (SUNY Press, 2026) is now available for pre-order!
+(Click here.)

 Professor at NYIT